 When facing a contested divorce or uncontested divorce in New York State, property division must either be agreed upon by both parties or ruled upon by the Court.
 In New York State, equitable distribution is the process which is used to allocate the division of property between spouses.
 Although there are laws laid out to this effect in New York, determining what is marital property and what is separate property can be extremely complex and difficult, and requires the expertise of a seasoned divorce attorney to navigate.

 Equitable distribution refers to the process for dispersing property acquired by or owned by either spouse upon the termination of the marriage.
 When a marriage is dissolved, the courts must make decisions regarding the distribution of property.
-There are a number of factors that the court must consider before the property is divided, regardless of whether the divorcing couple hails from Hudson, Catskill, Poughkeepsie, Kingston, or any other town or city in New York State.
+There are a number of factors that the court must consider before the property is divided, regardless of whether the divorcing couple hails from Columbia County, Greene County, Ulster County, or elsewhere in New York State.

 In New York State, marital property is defined as property acquired during the marriage, property acquired before the execution of a separation agreement or judgment, or property acquired by either party prior to the commencement of a divorce action.

-Marital debt is also subject to property division when drafting a Greene County separation agreement.
+Marital debt is also subject to property division when drafting a Columbia County or Greene County separation agreement.
 If the debt occurred during the marriage, it is marital debt.
 It does not matter if that debt is in your name or your spouse's name.

 Regardless of the specific property you and your partner have which may be subject to equitable distribution, a seasoned divorce lawyer is invaluable in helping you keep the property that is yours and in claiming part of any property that should be shared.
-In recent divorces of clients located in Hudson, Catskill, Poughkeepsie, and Kingston, close scrutiny by our firm was required to ensure that the clients received their fair share of marital property without being unduly burdened by more than their fair share of the marital debt.
+In recent divorces of clients located in Columbia County, Greene County, and Ulster County, close scrutiny by our firm was required to ensure that the clients received their fair share of marital property without being unduly burdened by more than their fair share of the marital debt.

 In New York State marital property distribution, the courts will sort out what is to be considered separate property and what is to be considered marital property, with an eye to the arguments presented by either side.
 Separate property usually remains separate, and marital property is distributed equitably between both spouses.
 The court will also take into consideration the individual circumstances surrounding the case and the circumstances of both parties.
 Having an experienced divorce lawyer on your side will assist you in obtaining the outcome that will be most beneficial to your future, with regard to property distribution.
 Our Columbia County based law offices understand what may be considered marital property, what may be personal property, and the information and evidence required by the court to make a determination in accordance with your legal rights.